Nancy T. Chang: Honors and awards

-Nancy Chang was inducted into the Texas Science Hall of Fame in 2001, for exemplary achievement in science.
+Chang Chang was inducted into the Texas Science Hall of Fame in 2001, for exemplary achievement in science.

 In 2005, she was named a Most Respected Woman in Biotechnology (MedAd News, 2005), and also received the Global Business Achievement Hall of Fame Governor's Award from the Global Federation of Chinese Business Women in the Southern U.S.

-In 2008 Nancy was named to the Forbes Twenty-Five Notable Chinese Americans list.
+In 2008 Chang was named to the Forbes Twenty-Five Notable Chinese Americans list.

 In 2012, she became the first woman to receive the 14th annual Biotechnology Heritage Award, conferred by the Biotechnology Industry Organization (BIO) and the Chemical Heritage Foundation.

 She is the recipient of several additional awards, such as the Association of Women in Computing: Top 20 Houston Women in Technology and Houston Entrepreneur of the Year.